 Like other signed languages, NZSL has no written form.
 While there have been some wonderful histories written in English about the Deaf community (many of which have been used to inform this archive), content in NZSL was a missing from Deaf history.
 Given that so much about Deaf culture is reflected in sign language, this also meant that cultural history was missing.

 This set in motion the development of a project to collect, digitise and preserve these filmed histories.
 The call went out to donate old films, and slowly but surely the films started arriving.
 Some had been well preserved, many had not.
-With the support of Diversityworks Trust, and a successful first fundraising campaign on PledgeMe we raised enough money to start digitising the worst affected by ageing.
+With the support of Diversityworks Trust (led by Philip Patson), and a successful first fundraising campaign on PledgeMe we raised enough money to start digitising the worst affected by ageing.
 The PledgeMe success and donations of films also demonstrated community support for the project, which helped with further grants from charitable funding bodies (see our Sponsors page for details).

 We hope you enjoy exploring and rediscovering our history together.